Ice Navigation in Canadian Waters

 Precautions to be taken when using navigational charts for Arctic areas include:

-- checking the projection and understanding its limitations;
+- checking the projection and understanding its limitations

-- checking the date of the hydrographic survey and reviewing the Source Classification Diagram;
+- checking the date of the hydrographic survey and reviewing the Source Classification Diagram

-- using range and bearing to transfer positions from chart to chart;
+- using range and bearing to transfer positions from chart to chart

-- checking for evidence of reconnaissance soundings;
+- checking for evidence of reconnaissance soundings

-- using the largest scale chart available;
+- using the largest scale chart available

-4.11.3 Chart Horizontal Datum
+4.11.3 Chart horizontal datum

 Mariners should always cross-reference positions plotted on electronic charts with the largest possible scale paper charts of the same area, as different electronic chart systems available on the market may vary greatly in the information presented on the electronic display.
-There can be instances where the ship is plotted on a paper chart as being afloat in deep water, and yet is shown to be ashore on an electronic display.
-Conversely, a GPS position, when plotted by latitude and longitude on a paper chart, may indicate that the vessel is on the shore when three radar ranges from the shoreline indicate that the vessel is safely afloat.
+There can be instances where the vessel is plotted on a paper chart as being afloat in deep water, and yet is shown to be ashore on an electronic display.
+Conversely, a GPS position, when plotted by latitude and longitude on a paper chart, may indicate that the vessel is on the shore when 3 radar ranges from the shoreline indicate that the vessel is safely afloat.

-The value of a chart depends to a great extent on the accuracy and detail of the surveys on which it was based.
+Note: The value of a chart depends to a great extent on the accuracy and detail of the surveys on which it was based.

-The magnetic compass can be erratic in the Arctic and is frequently of little use for navigation:
+The magnetic compass can be erratic in the Arctic and is frequently of little use for navigation.

-The magnetic compass depends on its directive force upon the horizontal component of the magnetic field of the earth.
+Note: The magnetic compass depends on its directive force upon the horizontal component of the magnetic field of the earth.
 As the north magnetic pole is approached in the Arctic, the horizontal component becomes progressively weaker until at some point the magnetic compass becomes useless as a direction measuring device.

 If the compass must be used the error should be checked frequently by celestial observation and, as the rate of change of variation increases as the pole is approached, reference must be made to the variation curve or rose on the chart.
-In high latitudes, generally above 70°N in the Canadian Arctic, the magnetic compass will not settle unless the ship remains on the same heading for a prolonged period, so it can be considered almost useless anywhere north of Lancaster Sound.
+In high latitudes, generally above 70°N in the Canadian Arctic, the magnetic compass will not settle unless the vessel remains on the same heading for a prolonged period, so it can be considered almost useless anywhere north of Lancaster Sound.

 The gyro compass is as reliable in the Arctic as it is in more southerly latitudes, to a latitude of about 70°N. For navigation north of 70°N special care must be taken in checking its accuracy.
 Even with the compensation given by the latitude corrector on certain makes of compass, the gyro continues to lose horizontal force until, north of about 85°N, it becomes unusable.
 The manual for the gyro compass should be consulted before entering higher latitudes.
 The numerous alterations in course and speed and collisions with ice can have an adverse effect on its accuracy.
 Therefore, when navigating in the Arctic:

-- the ship's position should be cross-checked with other navigation systems, such as electronic position fixing devices, where course history could be compared with course steered (allowing for wind and current);
+- the ship's position should be cross-checked with other navigation systems, such as electronic position fixing devices, where course history could be compared with course steered (allowing for wind and current)

-- in very high latitudes approaching the North Pole, the most accurate alternative to the gyro compass for steering is the GPS, which, if working as it should, can also be used as a check on “course-made-good” over the ground.
+- in very high latitudes approaching the North Pole, the most accurate alternative to the gyro compass for steering is the GPS, which, if working as it should, can also be used as a check on “course-made-good” over the ground

 Many of the navigational charts in the Arctic consist largely of reconnaissance soundings (not done as part of a survey).
 As a result, it is not likely that a line of soundings would be of much use in finding a position.
 Additionally, false echoes may be given by ice passing underneath the echo sounder or by the wash when backing or ramming in ice.
 In heavy concentrations of ice cover, the echo sounder may record multiple returns so that it is impossible to distinguish which one represents the actual depth beneath the keel.
-When soundings are lost in this manner, it may help to stop the ship in the ice until a stable echo can be discerned amongst the random spurious echoes.
+When soundings are lost in this manner, it may help to stop the vessel in the ice until a stable echo can be discerned amongst the random spurious echoes.

-4.11.6 Position Fixing
+4.11.6 Position fixing

 Problems encountered with position fixing arise from either mistaken identification of shore features or inaccurate surveys.
 Low relief in some parts of the Arctic makes it hard to identify landmarks or points of land.
 Additionally, ice piled up on the shore or fast ice may obscure the coastline.
 For this reason radar bearings or ranges should be treated with more caution than measurements in southern waters.
 Visual observations are always preferable.
 Sometimes it is possible to fix the position of grounded icebergs and then to use the iceberg for positioning further along the track, if performed with caution.

 Large areas of the Arctic have not yet been surveyed to the same standards as areas further south, and even some of the more recently produced charts are based on reconnaissance data.
-To decrease the possibility of errors, three lines (range, or less preferably bearings) should always be used for positions.
-Fixes using both sides of a channel or lines from two different survey areas should be avoided.
+To decrease the possibility of errors, 3 lines (range, or less preferably bearings) should always be used for positions.
+Fixes using both sides of a channel or lines from 2 different survey areas should be avoided.
 Because of potential problems, fixes in the Arctic should always be compared with other information sources, such as electronic positioning systems.
 Reliance on one information source should be avoided.

-4.11.7 Use of Radar for Navigation in Arctic Waters
+4.11.7 Use of radar for navigation in arctic waters

 In general, Arctic or cold conditions do not affect the performance of radar systems.
 Occasionally weather conditions may cause ducting, which is the bending of the radar beam because of a decline in moisture content in the atmosphere.
 This effect may shorten or lengthen target detection ranges, depending on the severity and direction of the bending.
 A real problem with radar in the Arctic concerns interpretation of the screen for purposes of position fixing.